SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 \subsection{Datasets}

-Below we describe the datasets used in the experiments.
+In this section, we describe the datasets used in the experiments.
+The datasets and the black box models are available from \href{https://openml.org}{OpenML} \citep{vanschoren2014OpenML}.
 A quick summary can be seen in \autoref{tab:data}.

-\paragraph{Synthetic data} We create synthetic {\em regression data} ({\sc rsynth}) as follows: given parameters data set size $n$ (number of data items) and $m$ (number data attributes), as well as $k$ (number of clusters) and $s$ standard deviation of the clusters.
-We first sample from normal distribution with zero mean and unit variance a vector ${\bf \beta}_j\in{\mathbb{R}}^m$ and cluster centroids ${\bf c}_j\in{\mathbb{R}}^m$ from normal distribution with zero mean and standard deviation of $s$, where $j\in [k]=\{1,\ldots,k\}$.
-We then create data point $i\in[n]$ by first sampling the cluster index $j_i\in [k]$ in random and then generating a data vector ${\bf x}_i$ by sampling from a normal distribution with mean of ${\bf c}_{j_i}$ and unit variance.
-The dependent variable is then given by ${\bf y}_i={\bf x}_i^T{\bf \beta}_{j_i}+\epsilon_i$, where $\epsilon_i$ is Gaussian noise with zero mean and standard deviation of $0.1$.
-Unless otherwise mentioned we use $k=3$ and $s=0.25$ for all the experiments in this paper.
+\paragraph{Synthetic data} We create synthetic {\em regression data} ({\sc rsynth}) as follows: given parameters dataset size $n$ (number of data items) and $m$ (number data attributes), as well as $k=3$ (number of clusters) and $s=0.25$ (standard deviation of the clusters).
+We first sample $j \in [k]$ coefficient vectors ${\bf \beta}_j\in{\mathbb{R}}^m$ from a normal distribution with zero mean and unit variance and cluster centroids ${\bf c}_j\in{\mathbb{R}}^m$ from a normal distribution with zero mean and standard deviation of $s$.
+We then create data items $i\in[n]$ by sampling the cluster index $j_i\in [k]$ uniformly and then generating a data vector ${\bf x}_i$ by sampling from a normal distribution with a mean of ${\bf c}_{j_i}$ and unit variance.
+The dependent variable is given by ${\bf y}_i={\bf x}_i^T{\bf \beta}_{j_i}+\epsilon_i$, where $\epsilon_i$ is Gaussian noise with zero mean and standard deviation of $0.1$.

-\paragraph{Air Quality} data, cleaned and filtered as in Oikarinen et al. (2021), contains 7355 hourly instances of 12 different air quality measurements, one of which is used as a dependent variable and the others as covariates.
+\paragraph{Air Quality} data, cleaned and filtered as in \cite{oikarinenDetectingVirtualConcept2021}, contains 7355 hourly instances of 12 different air quality measurements, one of which is used as a dependent variable and the others as covariates.

-\paragraph{Boston housing dataset} was collected by the U.S Census Service from the Boston Standard Metropolitan Statistical Area in 1970.
-The size of the dataset is 506 items with 14 attributes, including median value of owner-occupied homes that is used as the dependent variable.
-The dataset was obtained from openML.
+\paragraph{Boston Housing Dataset} collected by the U.S. census service from the Boston Standard Metropolitan Statistical Area in 1970.
+The size of the dataset is 506 items with 14 attributes, including the median value of owner-occupied homes that is used as the dependent variable.

-\paragraph{Spam} \citep{cranor1998} is a UCI dataset containing both spam, i.e., unsolicited commercial email, as well as professional and personal, non-spam emails.
-There are 4601 instances with 57 attributes in the dataset, including a classifier denoting whether the email was spam or not.
+\paragraph{Spam} \citep{cranor1998} is a UCI dataset containing both spam, i.e., unsolicited commercial email, as well as professional and personal emails.
+There are 4601 instances with 57 attributes (mostly word frequencies) in the dataset.